One of the great joys and advantages of riding a motorcycle is being able to quickly, efficiently and safely overtake slower vehicles.

 After the first rider overtakes, they should leave sufficient distance between them and the vehicles they pass.

-They should stay in the right wheel track and their fellow rider should slot in behind and to the left of them.
+They should stay in the driver’s wheel track and their fellow rider should slot in behind and to the passenger wheel track.

 Avoid undertaking.
 It is illegal in many countries — for good reason — even on multi-lane roads.